 1. Upon presenting identification or proof of membership, as reasonably required by the Association, each non-suspended member may cast one (1) vote on any matter for which the member is entitled to vote by printed ballot, absentee ballot or electronic ballot voting.

-2. Auxiliary and Auction Professionals will not be eligible to vote.
+2. Auction Professionals will not be eligible to vote.

 3. Absentee Voting.
 If a member in good standing will not be able to attend the annual membership meeting, they may obtain an OAA’s official absentee ballot.

 a.
 Absentee ballots must be postmarked fifteen (15) days prior to the Annual Member Meeting.
 Return envelopes must contain a member’s name and their Ohio Apprentice or Auctioneer license number on the outside front of the envelope in order to be valid.

 b.
 All ballots must be complete.
 Upon opening the ballots, the ballot will be void if not filled out completely.